nbronson/ccstm/doc/exceptions.md

 the transaction to be rolled back, and then the exception will be rethrown without retrying the transaction.
 This is not the only possible semantics, but in programs that do not use exceptions for control flow it minimizes the chances that partial results will be committed.
+The internal Scala exception `scala.runtime.NonLocalReturnException` is handled specially.

 If you want to commit an atomic block prior to propagating an exception, try something like the following:

-    val failure = new TVar[Throwable]
+    val failure = new Ref[Throwable]
     new Atomic { def body {
       try {
         // ...